nbeversl/urtext_docs/README.md

 #### Time Zones

-Time zones are not required in timestamps.
-If no time zone is present, Coordinated Universal Time (UTC) is added by default  for parsing and comparison purposes.
-To modify this default, set the   key in project_settings to another valid value.
+Time zones are not required.
+If no time zone is present, Coordinated Universal Time (UTC) is added by default for parsing/comparison purposes.
+To modify this default, set the  [`timezone`](#`timezone`) key in project_settings to another valid value.

 ### Case-sensitivity
 For comparison/filtering/sorting purposes, values are not case-sensitive.